China–New Zealand relations: 2019 Hong Kong protests

-Taiwan's bid to join the World Health Organization
+Taiwan

+Since 1973, New Zealand and Taiwan have maintained unofficial trade and economic relations in accordance with the One China policy.
 In early May 2020, Foreign Minister Winston Peters expressed support for Taiwan rejoining the World Health Organization during a press conference.
 Taiwan has been excluded from the international organisation due to the One China Policy.
 The Taiwanese Government welcomed Peter's remarks while the Chinese Embassy objected to Peters' remarks, reiterating that New Zealand should abide by the One China Policy.
 The New Zealand Government has since backed Taiwan's bid to join the WHO, placing NZ alongside Australia and the United States who have taken similar positions during the COVID-19 pandemic.

 On 12 May, Chinese Foreign Ministry spokesperson Zhao Lijian responded by warning that Peters' remarks violated the One China Policy and would hurt bilateral relations during the two countries.
 He claimed that Beijing had made proper arrangements for Taiwan's participation in global health events and accused Taipei of exploiting the COVID-19 pandemic to seek Taiwanese independence.
 Peters has stood by his earlier remarks.

+In mid-April 2025, a cross-party delegation of New Zealand Members of Parliament visited Taiwan.
+This delegation consisted of National Party MPs Stuart Smith, Greg Fleming and Hamish Campbell, New Zealand First MP Jamie Arbuckle, ACT MP Cameron Luxton and Labour Party MPs Tangi Utikere and Helen White.
+The delegation also met with Taiwanese President Lai Ching-Te, who issued a statement thanking the New Zealand Government "reiterating the importance of peace and stability across the Taiwan Strait."
+On 24 April 2025, the Chinese Embassy in New Zealand issued a statement expressing "strong dissatisfaction" with the parliamentary visit to Taiwan and accusing the participants of "colluding with 'Taiwan independence' separatist forces during their trip."
+The Embassy also warned that China "reserved the right to take further measures in response to the visit."